Three Types of Adoption

 CLOSED ADOPTION

 Only about 5% of adoptions today are closed.
-With this plan, no identifying information is exchanged, so both parties remain entirely anonymous.
+With this type, no identifying information is exchanged, so both parties remain entirely anonymous.

 The courts seal the original birth certificate and all adoption information.
 Circumstances sometimes require a closed adoption for the safety of the birth mother or the child.